Terms & conditions to book your accommodation

-- In the event that, in spite of prior written warning, the tourist, fellow tourist(s) and/or third party/parties does not/do not or not adequately observe the obligations laid down in the agreement, the information belonging thereto and/or government regulations and this to such a degree that according to criteria of reasonableness and fairness, the entrepreneur cannot be required to continue the agreement;
+- If, despite the prior written warning, the tourist, fellow tourist(s), and/or third-party/parties do not/do not or not adequately observe the obligations laid down in the agreement, the information belonging thereto and/or government regulations and this to such a degree that according to criteria of reasonableness and fairness, the entrepreneur cannot be required to continue the agreement;

-- In the event that, in spite of prior written warning, the tourist causes inconvenience for the entrepreneur and/or fellow tourists or spoils the good atmosphere on or in the close vicinity of the site;
+- If, despite the prior written warning, the tourist causes inconvenience for the entrepreneur and/or fellow tourists or spoils the good atmosphere on or in the close vicinity of the site;

-- In the event that, in spite of prior written warning, the tourist acts in violation of the destination of the grounds by using the holiday residence in a certain manner.
+- If, despite the prior written warning, the tourist acts in violation of the destination of the grounds by using the holiday residence in a certain manner.

-- In the event that the entrepreneur wishes premature cancellation and vacation he shall be obliged to inform the tourist thereof in a letter handed to the latter by the entrepreneur himself.
-The letter must point out to the tourist that he has the possibility to bring the dispute before the Disputes Committee and the period of time as described in Article 13 paragraph 3 that must then be observed.
+- If the entrepreneur wishes premature cancellation and vacation he shall be obliged to inform the tourist thereof in a letter handed to the latter by the entrepreneur himself.
+The letter must point out to the tourist that he can bring the dispute before the Disputes Committee and the period as described in Article 13 paragraph 3 that must then be observed.
 The written warning may be omitted in urgent cases.